bjoernf73/DryDeploy/README.md

 Accept wildcard characters: False
 ```

-### -EnvConfigPath
+### -EnvConfig
-Path to the Directory where the EnvConfiguration is.
+Path to the directory where the EnvConfig is.

-Use to
-set the configuration combination (ConfigCombo)
+Once set, the ConfigCombo (the combination of a EnvConfig,

+a ModuleConfig and an InstanceConfig) will be stored and reused

+for each subsequent action

 ```yaml
 Type: String